Mauro Corona: Television

 He was a regular guest on Cartabianca, a Rai 3 prime time program hosted by Bianca Berlinguer, from 11 September 2018 until 23 September 2020, when he was removed after calling the presenter "hen".
 In 2021 he had been reinstated in the program and remained there until the definitive closure on 27 June 2023 to come back in the same role from the following 5 September, moving to Rete 4, another Italian channel, with È sempre Cartabianca.

 In September 2021 he performed in the videoclip of the song Oh Lord Vaarda Gió by Davide Van De Sfroos and Zucchero Fornaciari.

 Private life

 Mauro Corona is married and has four children: Marianna, Matteo, Melissa and Martina.
-He considers himself a believer in God but he doesn't follow any particular religion.
+He considers himself a believer in God but he does not follow any particular religion.
 His daughter Marianna Corona is also an author.
 She published her debut book Fiorire tra le rocce in 2021.